Semi-quantitative mainstream method for estimating etCO2 value cannot be used for quantitative waveform display

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
 For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.

-For some unknown reason, Nihon Kohden monitors could not offer integrated sidestream CO2 unit.
+For some unknown weakness, Nihon Kohden monitors have never been able to offer benefits of integrated sidestream CO2 measurement.

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit

-Nihon Kohden solution was to offer miniaturized mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.
+The adoption of semi-quantitative mainstream CO2 measurement was to reduce cost and its simplicity also help in miniaturization of the transducers.
+The first solution offered by Nihon Kohden was the mainstream cap-ONE TG-920P CO2 sensor kit (order code P907) that can be used on non-intubated patients.

-The cap-ONE TG-920P CO2 sensor kit (order code P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not alerted to the risk of using data from semi-quantitative etCO2 kit sets for critical measurements and true CO2 waveform display.
+The cap-ONE TG-920P CO2 sensor kit (P907) has very small sensors because semi-quantitative measurement is adopted, the method is not commonly seen and many are not aware of the risks of obtained CO2 readings from the semi-quantitative CO2 kit sets, and to make matter worse, the semi-quantitative measurements are also being made used of to display a flawed continuous CO2 waveform.

 Nihon Kohden cap-ONE P907 (TG-920P) mainstream CO2 sensor kit

-Beware it is difficult to remove the disposable adapter from the two tiny transducers after use!
+How to remove a relatively big disposable adapter from the two tiny transducers after use?

 When the sensors become smaller, it also means the disposable adapter becomes relatively much bigger as seen in this below picture.
 When trying to remove the disposable adapter from the transducers, it is difficult to separate the two because of the latching mechanism.
 A small size transducer means anything that latches onto it must be even smaller.